-This policy has been created based on multiple updated sources from within the dental and medical professions and the government.
+The current working procedures have been created based on multiple updated sources from within the dental and medical professions and the government.

-It is not known at this time whether these procedures are temporary or whether they will become a permanent feature of the way dental practices must be run to ensure patient and staff safety in the future.
+It is not known at this time whether these procedures are temporary or whether they will become a permanent feature of the way dental practices must be run to ensure patient and staff safety now and in the future.

 The worldwide COVID-19 pandemic is still being evaluated and studied and policies and recommendations are likely to change in line with new scientific evidence over time.